How I stumbled on the energy (and ecological) crisis

 There has never been, and never will be again, a collapse of this magnitude.
 There are way too many factors to predict when, how, and how long the collapse will occur, and the suffering will vary greatly from place to place even within the same nation.

 What we could do is try to preserve useful knowledge for the grandchildren.
 I encourage you to buy books in my book lists.
 Also hang on to undergraduate college level textbooks.
-Computers will not outlast the age of oil for long, and even if more simple transistors can be built, they won’t be able to access the information stored on today’s hardware, these digital files will all be lost, yet that’s increasingly where universities, libraries, and other institutions are putting information.
+Computers will not outlast the age of oil for long, and even if more simple transistors can be built, they won’t be able to access the information stored on today’s hardware, so these digital files will all be lost.
+Yet that’s increasingly where universities, libraries, and other institutions are putting information.
+So if you know any librarians, you might want to pass my “Peak Resources and the Preservation of Knowledge” article along to them.

 Whole Grains – an Essential Post-peak Skill (http://wholegrainalice.com/ )